 There are some places they will tell you that’s you can’t wear this, you can’t do this, a male should not come visit, this, that’s and bla bla bla….

-Some organization will tell you to put on tight cloths, miniskirts to promote their product and bring customers.
+Some organization will tell you to put on tight clothes, miniskirts to promote their product and bring customers.

-If it’s okay by you, tell them and if otherwise, tell them to reject you.
+If it’s okay with you, tell them and, if otherwise, tell them to reject you.

 So you might need to ask existing corpers stylishly if they have any funny rules here.